 Name Test1 Test2 Test3

-Tim 20 23 24 Hans 21 26 28
+Tim 20 23 24 ←case

+Hans 21 26 28

 A case contains information for one unit of analysis (e.g., a person, an animal, a machine).
 Variables are information collected for each case, such as name, score, age, income, educational level.
 In the above chart, there are two cases and four variables.
-When data in files are arranged in rows and columns (as shown above), it is called cases-by-variables, or rectangular data files.

-In SPSS, variables are named with eight or fewer characters.
+In SPSS, less than eight characters of variable names are recommended.
 They must begin with a letter, although the remaining characters can be any letter, any digit, a period, or the symbols (@, #, , or \$).
 Variable names cannot end with a period.
 Variable names that end with an underscore should be avoided.
 Blanks and special characters such as &, !, ?, ', and cannot be used in a variable name.
 Variable names are not case sensitive.
 Each variable name must be unique; duplication is not allowed.

-Most variables are generally numeric (e.g., 12, 93.23) or

-character/string/alphanumeric (e.g., F, f, john) in type.
-Maximum width for numeric variables is 40 characters, the maximum number of decimal positions is 16.
-String variables with adefined width of eight or fewer characters are short strings, more than eight characters (up to 255 characters) are long strings.
-Short string variables can be usedin many SPSS procedures.
-You may leave a blank for any missing numeric values or enter a user-missing (e.g., 9, 999) value.
-However, for string values a blank is considered a valid value.
-You may choose to enter a user-missing (e.g.,x, xxx, na) value for missing short string variables, but long string variables cannot have user-missing values.
+Most variables are generally numeric (e.g., 12, 93.23) or character/string/alphanumeric (e.g., F, f, john).
+You can have more than 40 characters but only the first 16 digits are correct.
+The maximum number of decimal positions depends on the number of digits you have before the decimal point because the total valid digits for the numeric variable is 16.
+String variables with a defined width of eight or fewer characters are short strings, more than eight characters (up to 255 characters) are long strings.
+Short string variables can be used in many SPSS procedures.
+You may leave a blank for any missing numeric values or enter a user-define missing (e.g., 9, 999) value.
+However, for string variables, but long string variables cannot have user-missing values.